-Specific actions following a criminal investigation or prosecution without charge, or not to continue to prosecute the case after the person has been charged.
+The Police should inform the employer and LADO(s) immediately when a criminal investigation and any subsequent trial is complete, or if it is decided to close an investigation without charge, or not to continue to prosecute the case after the person has been charged.
 In those circumstances, the LADO(s) should discuss with the Case Manager whether any further action, including disciplinary action, is appropriate and, if so, how to proceed.
 The information provided by the Police and/or Children's Social Care services should inform that decision.
 The options will depend on the circumstances of the case and the consideration will need to take into account the result of the Police investigation or the trial, as well as the different standard of proof required in disciplinary and criminal proceedings.